How it all works

 - Smart cruise line companies are just latching onto the fact, in a competitive market Pitcairn Island is truly a point of difference.

-- Importantly, I don’t know of a passenger yet who didn’t have an incredible, once in a lifetime experience, whether they went ashore or not, when stopping at Pitcairn.
+- Importantly, I don’t know of a passenger nor crew member that didn’t have an incredible, once in a lifetime experience, whether they went ashore or not, when stopping at Pitcairn.

 - Approximately 1 to 1.5 years before a cruise ship arrives, the company would have notified the PIO Office in New Zealand.

 - PIO notifies the island and we enter it onto a cruise ship list which is pinned to the public notice board.